Kuyili: Biography

-Death

 Kuyili is known for her suicide attack in 1780.
 While attacking a fort of East India Company, she applied ghee on her body, set herself ablaze and jumped into the armoury of the East India Company, securing victory for Velu Nachiyar.

-Legacy

-The Tamil Nadu government erected a memorial to Kuyili in the Sivagangai district.
+Kuyili is revered as Theepaanchi Amman, meaning "the goddess who jumped into fire," in Muthupatti village near Sivagangai, Tamil Nadu, based on local oral traditions.
+Historical evidence about her life is scarce, relying primarily on folk songs and oral histories due to her marginalized Arunthathiyar or Sambavar background.
+A memorial and statue for Kuyili were inaugurated in the Sivagangai district by the Tamil Nadu government in July 2014 and October 2024, respectively.